Tomato Rosemary Focaccia

 • Add olive oil and flour mixture to yeast and using the dough hook attachment, process on speed 4 for 6 to 7 minutes or until it forms a ball, adding more flour if necessary.

 • Remove dough and shape into a ball by pulling it under.
 Place dough in a lightly oiled bowl and swirl to coat.
-Cover with plastic wrap and then a dish towel before transfering to a draft-free area such as the oven (temperature off) for 1 ½ to 2 hours or until it doubles its size.
+Cover with plastic wrap then a dish towel before transfering to a draft-free area such as the oven (temperature off) for 1 ½ to 2 hours or until it doubles its size.

 • Punch dough to deflate it and then oil the same plastic wrap used earlier; cover and let it sit for 15 minutes.